defold/defold.github.io/terms-and-conditions.md

 ##### 7. SUSPENSION AND CANCELLATION OF YOUR ACCOUNT(S)

-**7.1 Cancellation by You.** You can cancel your use of our Website, Services and the Community Forums at any time by contacting us at info@defold.com and requesting us to delete any account you have registered with us.
+**7.1 Cancellation by You.** You can cancel your use of our Website, Services and the Community Forums at any time by contacting us at [info@defold.se](mailto:info@defold.se) and requesting us to delete any account you have registered with us.

 **7.2 Account Suspension or Cancellation By Us for Your breach of the Terms.** We reserve the right to suspend or cancel your access to any or all of your accounts and/or your access to our Website and/or Services (including by deleting your account) if we reasonably believe that you are in material breach of these Terms (including by repeated minor breaches).
 Without limitation, any breaches of section 2 (User Conduct), section 3 (Content) of the Community Terms (if applicable) are likely to be considered material breaches.